What Size Heat Pump? (and lots more besides!)

 On my heat loss survey we went with a target indoor temperature of 20.5 ℃ for the downstairs “lived in” rooms and 18 ℃ for bedrooms.

-Outdoor Design Temperature (DT) varies where you are in the country.
+Design Outdoor Temperature (DOT) varies where you are in the country.
 Here are a few examples taken from the MCS Spreadsheet:

 - Belfast (-1.2 ℃)